 Total Proceeds from the Sale = $74,984

-A Detailed Look at a More Complex AMT Balancing Scenario
+A Detailed Look at a More Complex Alternative Minimum Tax Balancing Scenario

 Income tax rules for incentive stock options, the AMT, and compensation income tax rates will likely make a real-life scenario more complex to work through than the simplified example we used above.

 In fact, as you exercise and hold some ISOs and exercise and sell others, you transition into a world that includes both AMT preference item reporting and compensation income reporting.
 This means that different tax rules will apply to different portions of the exercise transaction.